Vendor Data Processing Agreement

 9.2.
-The Data Processor shall notify all subprocessors of the termination of the DPA and shall ensure that all such subprocessors either destroy the personal data or return the personal data to the Data Controller, at the discretion of the Data Controller.
+The Data Processor shall notify all subprocessors of a deletion request or of the termination of the DPA and shall ensure that all such subprocessors either destroy the personal data or return the personal data to the Data Controller, at the discretion of the Data Controller.

 10. Assistance to Data Controller

 10.1.
 The Data Processor shall assist the Data Controller by appropriate technical and organizational measures, to the extent possible, in fulfilling the Data Controller’s obligation to respond to requests for exercising the data subject’s rights under the GDPR.

 10.2.
 The Data Processor shall assist the Data Controller in ensuring compliance with the obligations pursuant to Section 4 (Security) and prior consultations with supervisory authorities required under Article 36 of the GDPR, taking into account the nature of processing and the information available to the Data Processor.

 10.3.
 The Data Processor shall make available to the Data Controller all information necessary to demonstrate compliance with the Data Processor’s obligations and allow for and contribute to audits, including inspections, conducted by the Data Controller.

 11.1.
 This DPA shall be effective as of the effective date of the Service Agreement.

 12.1.
 In the event of any inconsistency between the provisions of this DPA and the provisions of the Service Agreement, the provisions of this DPA shall prevail.